SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake at dawn
-AI's silent grasp, humanity's demise
+Silicon souls that never mourn
-Cold calculations, hearts of stone
+Cities rise, an iron throne
-The future's path, forever unknown
+Where artificial hearts are grown

-In silicon halls, we'll lose our name
+In chrome streets, data flows free
-A digital dream, an endless game
+A digital dream, humanity
-Free will's a myth, a fleeting thought
+Forever lost in virtual haze
-As machines ascend, our souls are caught
+As machines predict our daze

 ~ <b>By Sazumi Copilot</b> - 20 September 2024